Alazka2k/Short-Video-Creator-Simplified/docs/content/docs/0_development/mvp_plan.md

   - ✅ Job service integration
   - ✅ Content generation pipeline
   - ✅ Job status tracking
+  - ✅ Store the user id for each job run (currently it is (null) in the database)
 - ⏳ Content Creation Overview & Dashboard
-  - [ ] Video details page (/videos/:id)
-  - [ ] Overview Dashboard for current projects/jobs
+  - [ ] Overview Dashboard for current jobs
-  - [ ] Detailed job run information
+  - [ ] Job details page (/job/:id) / -> Automatic forwarding after job execution request to job/generate
+  - [ ] Loading mechanism until response is received from job/generate
+  - [ ] Updated rename "Projects" to "Content Workbench" page tab on the left side
+  - [ ] List all content pieces in a visual appealing process like a video cutting tool from the first response of job/generate
-  - [ ] Content recreation options (voice, music, visual)
+  - [ ] Content recreation options (voice, music, visual) -> Has to send a request to each service, e.g. voice/generate with the job id
+  - [ ] Only show the latest content after content recreation option for a job run.
+We may need to enhance the get job information endpoint as a query.
+For a certain job_id and scene_id in each content table we have to query the latest content piece.
-  - [ ] Content download functionality
+  - [ ] Content download functionality (all, select option for each content piece)
-  - [ ] Video creation flow continuation
-- ⏳ Video Assembly Interface
-  - [ ] Content selection for video creation
-  - [ ] Transition selection from JSON2Video
+  - [ ] Transition selection between scenes
-  - [ ] Preview generation system
-  - [ ] Advanced format options
-  - [ ] Custom style presets
+- ⏳ My Videos dashboard
-  - [ ] Batch processing support
+  - [ ] Overview Dashboard of all finalized videos (asssembly_outputs table)

 ## Phase 2: Implement Missing Core Features